Introduction to heavy trailers

 For information on Abnormal and Indivisible, see our weights and dimensions webpage

 Yes.
-A certificate of roadworthiness has a detachable disc that you are legally obliged to display on your vehicle either on the windscreen or in the case of a goods trailer can be displayed on the chassis or as close as possible to the registration plate where it can be easily inspected.
+A certificate of roadworthiness has a detachable disc that you are legally obligated to display on your vehicle either on the windscreen or in the case of a goods trailer can be displayed on the chassis or as close as possible to the registration plate where it can be easily inspected.

 In Ireland a drive axle tyre on a trailer must adhere to certain rules;